softinio/softinio.com/content/post/using-pyenv-for-python-projects.md

 +++
-Topics = ["development"]
-date = "2015-04-13T09:06:03-05:00"
+title = "Using pyenv for Python projects" date = "2015-04-13T09:06:03-05:00" draft = false
+toc = true
-Description = "Using pyenv to manage your virtual environments makes working on multiple projects, each using a different version of python a breeze."
+description = "Using pyenv to manage your virtual environments makes working on multiple projects, each using a different version of python a breeze." keywords = ["python", "pyenv", "centos", "macos"] tags = ["python", "pyenv", "centos", "macos"] categories = ["development"]
-Slug = "using-pyenv-for-python-projects"
-Tags = ["python", "pyenv", "centos"]
-Keywords = ["python", "pyenv", "centos"]
-Title = "Using pyenv for Python projects"
 +++

 Using [pyenv][3] to manage your virtual environments makes working on multiple projects, each using a different version of python a breeze.